 Two new Nintendo Switch devices

-Rather than being a straight-up Nintendo Switch 2, a Wall Street Journal report suggests that Nintendo is working on two individual variants that, rather than making the current Nintendo Switch obsolete, would put it in the middle of a range growing to suit all budgets.
+A Wall Street Journal report suggests that Nintendo is working on two individual Switch variants that, rather than making the current Nintendo Switch obsolete, would put it in the middle of a range growing to suit all budgets.

 According the publication's sources, the first of these new devices will be aimed at budget gamers, and will see the Switch presented in a more traditional handheld-first format.
-It'll replace removable Joy-Cons with fixed ones, and ditch their HD Rumble feature in order to bring costs down, making it presumably more difficult to play in the docked mode with a TV without the purchase of a separate controller.
+It'll replace removable Joy-Cons with fixed ones, and ditch their HD Rumble feature in order to bring costs down.
+This was confirmed with the announcement of the Nintendo Switch Lite.

 The second new version of the Nintendo Switch, going by the rumor, is a little harder to pin down, but would be a premium version of the console with "enhanced features targeted at avid videogamers."
 That's not to suggest it would be aiming for 4K or HDR visuals, but would more likely have features and services baked in that would accommodate the modern obsession with streaming to platforms like Twitch.

 A report by Bloomberg suggested we could see the budget model launch as early as June, with E3 2019 proving a natural time to showcase the product.
-Nintendo has since quashed rumors of an E3 reveal, though the general timeline might not be far off.
+Nintendo squashed rumors of an E3 reveal and we ultimately got no word on Nintendo hardware during the Nintendo's E3 2019 livestream.
+However the Switch Lite was announced in July, 2019.

 The 5.0 firmware dig